- Alice Statler Auditorium

 The co-author of Blindspot: Hidden Biases of Good People, she explains the science of how humans make decisions.
 Her session is meant to be entertaining and even fun in addition to educational.

-She is delivering both The Robert L. Harris, Jr. ADVANCEments in Science and the annual Institute for the Social Sciences Distinguished Lecture in the Social Sciences.
-The lecture is also sponsored by the Department of Psychology Colloquium and the Center for Bright Beams.
+She is delivering both the Robert L. Harris, Jr. ADVANCEments in Science Lecture and the annual Institute for the Social Sciences' Distinguished Lecture in the Social Sciences.
+The lecture is also sponsored by the Department of Psychology and the Center for Bright Beams.
 Following her lecture, there will be a reception open to everyone.